Killian-cressant/COSI/README.md

-# Here is a short README for using graph4anomaly detection
+# Here is a short explanation for using graph4anomaly detection

 Code implementation for : GNN graph structures in network anomaly detection (NOMS 2025)